 We also specialize in eminent domain, inverse condemnation and property valuation law.
 The Firm's attorneys have handled numerous eminent domain and property valuation matters.
 These have included cases involving freeway and road projects, government buildings, schools, shopping centers, car dealerships, public utility facilities, dams and water projects, natural gas pipelines, oil drilling projects, redevelopment projects, low-mod housing projects, and etc. Our attorneys become involved in the process from the inception, at the valuation level, and using their experience provide the client with sound advice from the beginning.

 Finally, with its own public finance specialty area, the Firm is one of the few which can offer attorneys with expertise in financing innovative projects.

 Expertise in Action

-	- Experienced in lease revenue bonds, industrial development bonds, private activity bonds (for market-rate and affordable housing), and certificates of participation.
+Our attorneys are experienced in ground lease or sale of publicly-owned land, development agreements, design-build, lease-leaseback, and eminent domain.
+We also have experience in lease revenue bonds, industrial development bonds, private activity bonds (for market-rate and affordable housing), and certificates of participation.